-- Accuplacer Reading 50-84 and Accuplacer Sentence Skills 57-91 within two years - Accuplacer Next Gen Reading 232-245 within two years - Completion of ENG098 with a grade of "B" or better
+- ACT Reading 15-17 within two years - Accuplacer Reading 50-84 and Accuplacer Sentence Skills 57-91 within two years - Accuplacer Next Gen Reading 232-245 within two years - Completion of ENG098 with a grade of "B" or better

-• Completion of RDG020 with a grade of "B" or better College Reading and Writing prepares students for collegelevel reading and writing through review and practice of academic literacy skills.
+Completion of RDG020 with a grade of "B" or better

+College Reading and Writing prepares students for college-level reading and writing through review and practice of academic literacy skills.
 The course connects critical reading and thinking skills to paragraph and essay writing.
 (F, S, Su)